 Personal workspaces are to be kept orderly.
 Open containers of food or drink are not permitted.
+Any stored food must be tightly sealed.
 Employees should limit the amount of personal belongings that are brought to the work site.
 Loss or damage to personal property left at the library may not be covered by the library's property insurance.